aiko-chan-ai/DiscordBotClient/readme.md

 **UPDATES HAVE TO BE INSTALLED MANUALLY**

 Open a command line and execute the following commands:
-> [!IMPORTANT]
-> Currently the client is using Vencord version 1.8.9, don't update the index.html file to avoid breaking
 ```shell
 git clone https://github.com/aiko-chan-ai/DiscordBotClient.git
 cd DiscordBotClient